TubigSTI/test-server/README.md

 # Decision Support System Thesis - Server Side
+    - A Thesis project by Computer Science students from STI Bacoor
 ## Things to Implement

 - [ ] - Login Authentication System (In Progress)